Oryss/StrongholdDEMod/README.md

-# Stronghol Zoom unlock mod
+# Stronghold: Definitive Edition Zoom unlock mod

 Zooming was locked on my 5120x1440 monitor, so I made a quick mod to unlock it.
 You can download and install it if you're interested